 This post is going to be about Bra Cups, with special attention to Seam Lines.
-I will also touch on the importance of Bra straps for heavy breasts.
+I will also touch on the importance of Bra straps for large busts.

 Ladies with large ‘girls’ have to worry about so much more than women with a small bust line.
 I know that I look at the seam lines in a bra because it creates a particular shape for our boobs.